HLynnA/HTR_Dissertation/README.md

 d.
 [Saintgall](https://fki.tic.heia-fr.ch/databases/saint-gall-database)

+Note :

+All the above datasets are published under open License.
+Bentham Dataset was published under Open License CC BY 4.0 published by Sanchez, Joan Andreu.
+IAM Dataset, Washington Dataset and Saint gall dataset are publicly accessible and freely available for non-commercial research purpose and published in fki Computer Vision and Artificial Intelligence website.
+As such, there are no ethical, legal, or professional restrictions on these.

-Note : Since datasets size are large, you may need to convert **HDF5** format to all datasets for faster computation and working with **GoobleColab**.
+Since datasets size are large, you may need to convert **HDF5** format to all datasets for faster computation and working with **GoobleColab**.

 The datasets converted to **HDF5** format can be download from [here](https://drive.google.com/drive/folders/1wirQDjC5or55pN--sQ4Kb26PM5yLe4GJ?usp=share_link)